Overview: How to change transmission fluid

-You should change your automatic transmission fluid according to the manufacturer's recommendation— whether that's 30,000 or 100,000 miles.
-This maintenance task will add tens of thousands of miles—which could be years of service—to a transmission's life expectancy and prevent repairs costing thousands down the road.
+You should change your automatic transmission fluid according to the manufacturer’s recommendation— whether that’s 30,000 or 100,000 miles.
+A transmission fluid change will add tens of thousands of miles—which could be years of service—to a transmission’s life expectancy and prevent repairs costing thousands down the road.
+Read on to learn how to change transmission fluid.

 A transmission flush-and-fill from a shop will cost you $149 to $199.
 But you can do it yourself and save about $100.
 Draining the old fluid has always been a messy, ugly job.
 That’s because it has meant lying under the car, “dropping” the pan—and then getting drenched in fluid.
 But here’s a new way to change your fluid without going under the car and without spilling a drop.
 The procedure takes less than 30 minutes.